wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 So, if the setting `foo` is described below, you would need to use ```$wgWBRepoSettings['foo']``` or ```$wgWBClientSettings['foo']``` in LocalSettings.php.

-Default settings in each Wikibase settings array are setup buy loading WikibaseLib.default.php followed by the default settings file for either:
+Default settings in each Wikibase settings array are setup by loading WikibaseLib.default.php followed by the default settings file for either:
  - Wikibase.default.php (for Repos)
- - WikibaseClient.default.php (For Clients)
+ - WikibaseClient.default.php (for Clients)

 [TOC]